 Raised beds can also be as deep as you’d like.
 Not sure?
 You can start out low and later on if needed, you can easily make the bed deeper by building the sides higher.
 When you’re planning your garden and deciding what you want to grow, consider the depth each plant requires as this can play a factor in the depth of your raised bed.

 Not sure what to grow?
 Read more on my go-to vegetable list for new gardeners here.
 I will walk you through what the top veggies are, how to plant and care for them, and why they are a good choice for new gardeners.

-If you’re buying a raised bed that ready-made like this one, you can expect to pay around $100, give or take.
-But you can easily make your own with scrap wood you may have lying around or you can purchase a few boards from a home improvement store.
+If you’re buying a raised bed that is ready-made like this one, you can expect to pay around $100, give or take.
+But you can easily make your own with scrap wood you may have lying around, or you can purchase a few boards from a home improvement store.